jacobgil/jacobgil.github.io/_posts/2020-02-21-overview-of-activelearning.md

 I think that being able to build practical machine learning systems is a lot about tools to annotate data, and that a lot of the future innovation in building systems that solve real problems will be about being able to annotate high quality datasets quickly.

-Active Learning is a great building block for this, and is under utilized.
+Active Learning is a great building block for this, and is under utilized in my opinion.

 In this post I will give a short introduction to Classical Active Learning, and then go over several papers that focus on Active Learning for Deep Learning.